Keke Palmer Performed At Broccoli City Fest In A Sergio Hudson Look

 Baby, THIS is Keke Palmer!

 We just love her incredible style and her gorgeous glow.
-What do you think about her latest look?
+What do you think about Palmer’s latest look?

 DON’T MISS…